aweghorst/README-Generator/README.md

   ## Usage:

+  * Download the zip file from github.
+  * Unzip the file.
+  * Open a terminal window and CD to the unzipped folder.
+  * Run "npm install".
+  * Run "node index.js".
-  First, Download the zip file from github.
-Second, Unzip to a location.
-Third, Open a terminal window and CD to the downloaded folder.
-Fourth, run "npm install".
-Fifth, run "node index.js".
-Sixth, Answer the questions where prompted, all questions must be answered.
-Seventh, The output file will be saved in the  folder as "Generated-README".
+  * Answer the questions when prompted, all questions must be answered.
+  * The output file will be saved in the folder as "Generated-README".

   ## License: